J. Habakuk Jephson's Statement: Synopsis

-The protagonist, Jephson, is a white American doctor.
-He explains that he was wounded while fighting for the Union during the American Civil War and was nursed back to health by an elderly black woman, who was aware of his abolitionist work before the war.
+The protagonist, Jephson, is an American doctor.
+He explains that he was wounded while fighting for the Union during the American Civil War and was nursed back to health by an elderly Black woman, who was aware of his abolitionist work before the war.
 As a way of thanks, she gave him a small, carved, black stone, which she claimed was a lucky charm that had been in her family for many generations, and that it would keep him from harm.

 Eleven years later, Jephson develops a severe cough and is advised by a specialist to visit Europe, where the clear air might cure him.
 In Boston, he books passage to Lisbon on the merchant ship Marie Celeste.
 Seven crew and three passengers (Jephson, an accountant named Harton, and a man of mixed race named Septimius Goring), as well as the captain's wife and child, are listed on the ship's manifest.

 The account then takes the form of Jephson's diary.

-As the ship prepares to depart, two experienced crew members fail to return from shore leave, and the captain has to recruit two black sailors who happen to be on the quay to replace them.
-Jephson notes that the ship's cook is black, and that Goring employs a black servant who is not listed on the manifest.
+As the ship prepares to depart, two experienced crew members fail to return from shore leave, and the captain has to recruit two Black sailors who happen to be on the quay to replace them.
+Jephson notes that the ship's cook is Black, and that Goring employs a Black servant who is not listed on the manifest.

 Six days into the voyage, the captain's family disappears without a trace.
 The following day, the captain is found dead of a gunshot wound, which Jephson suspects was an act of suicide.
-His first mate Hyson takes charge as the new captain.
+His first mate, Hyson, takes charge as the new captain.
 These tragedies are followed by a series of unusual incidents, and Jephson and Harton become increasingly suspicious of Goring.
-Goring and the two black sailors learn of Jephson's lucky charm and take a great interest in it.
+Goring and the two Black sailors learn of Jephson's lucky charm and take a great interest in it.

 Eventually, the ship approaches land.
 Jephson, Harton, and Hyson expect it to be the coast of Portugal, but soon realise that they have instead travelled to the coast of Africa.
 Hyson believes his navigational instruments have been tampered with and decides to turn around and sail north to Lisbon.
-When night falls, Goring, his servant, the cook, and the two black crewmen seize Jephson and tie him up, having already killed Harton.
-After Goring sends signals to the shore, a large canoe manned by black Africans approaches the ship.
+When night falls, Goring, his servant, the cook, and the two Black crewmen seize Jephson and tie him up, having already killed Harton.
+After Goring sends signals to the shore, a large canoe manned by Black Africans approaches the ship.
 They climb aboard and overpower the remaining crew members.